If you like it, save it!

 Throughout Japanese culture, soba has been regarded as a frugal but special meal.
 Historically, people ate Soba noodles at the end of each month, called Misoka-soba, since Misoka means ‘the last day of a month’.
 Misoka-soba was eaten to celebrate another month of working hard and having good health.
 Soba noodles are traditionally served either chilled with a variety of toppings, or in hot broth as a noodle soup.
 Many people think that the best way to experience the unique texture of hand-made soba noodles is to eat them cold, since letting them soak in hot broth changes their consistency.
 We serve our chilled, tossed with a viniagrette and topped with crunchy, spicy and slightly salty gomasio- perfect for a light, spring dish. —RawSpiceBar

-- 1 piece RawSpiceBar's Spicy Gomasio Spice Blend
+- 2 pieces RawSpiceBar's Spicy Gomasio Spice Blend ripe avocados

 - 1 pound uncooked soba noodles (substitutes: raw zucchini noodles, rice noodles)